Practical Tips for Teachers Who Want to Provide a Big Impact on a Small Budget

 Reminder: Don’t Forget to Apply for Your Grant

 The Pets in the Classroom grant program provides funding to pre-K through 12th grade teachers in both public and private schools.
 You can apply for a new pet or receive up to $50 in sustaining support for an existing pet.
-Applications for the 2025–2026 school year are now open.
+Applications for the 2026–2027 school year are open July 1, 2026 – April 30, 2027.
 Visit PetsintheClassroom.org to learn more and apply.

 A classroom pet doesn’t have to be a financial burden—and with the help of your community, a little planning, and some creativity, a classroom pet can be a beloved and enriching part of your students’ daily lives.